Wedding Photography at Bromley Civic Centre/Register Office

 Portraits in the Garden of the Old Bromley Palace

-After the group shots, the garden lends itself well to portraits of the couple with various backdrops, including benches, trees and even a lake!
+After the group shots, the garden lends itself well to portraits of the couple with various backdrops, including benches, trees and a lake!

 A shot of the whole wedding party.
-Moving down the garden to the steps, means I can include the whole of Bromley’s Old Palace as the backdrop.
+Moving down the garden to the steps means I can include the whole of Bromley’s Old Palace as the backdrop.

 The Georgian exterior is a fantastic backdrop against which to take the family portraits.

-Exactly the same place as the above image, but turned landscape to include more of the building.
+Precisely the same place as the above image, but turned landscape to include more of the building.

 And don’t forget the all-important couples’ portraits.
-Just be yourselves and magical moments happen…
+Just be yourselves, and magical moments happen…

 -